 Personalization: Could you sign or print your name and IG handle on a slip of paper to send along with your cross and make a special note if you are in the medical or military fields?

-UPDATE: I have closed the window for receiving kindred crosses at this time.
-THANK YOU to everyone who has sent a cross!
-It has been a humbling honor to receive each and every cross so far, and I am stitching away at the joining kindred crosses in the hopes of being able to start stitching it together later this year.
+It has been a humbling honor to receive each and every cross, and I am stitching away at the joining crosses in the hopes of being able to start stitching it together later this year.
 I will be putting each and every participant’s name on the backing of the quilt to commemorate the beautiful community that this very special quilt represents.
 Thank you feels insufficient, but please know that it is with the deepest gratitude and appreciation that I am compiling this quilt.
 It is part of our legacy as stitchers, quilters, and people, and it is an privilege to be a part of it.